pingcap/docs-cn/v3.1/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md

 Then you can perform the following steps to fix the `ERROR 1062 (23000): Duplicate entry '***' for key 'PRIMARY'` error that is possibly caused by the `auto_pk_c1` column when you merge sharded tables.

-1. Before the full data migration, create a table in the downstream database for merging and replicating data.
-Do not specify the `PRIMARY KEY` attribute for the `auto_pk_c1` column.
+1. Before the full data migration, create a table in the downstream database for merging and replicating data, and modify the `PRIMARY KEY` attribute of the `auto_pk_c1` column to normal index.

     ```sql
     CREATE TABLE `tbl_no_pk_2` (
       `auto_pk_c1` bigint(20) NOT NULL,
       `uk_c2` bigint(20) NOT NULL,
       `content_c3` text,
+      INDEX (`auto_pk_c1`),
       UNIQUE KEY `uk_c2` (`uk_c2`)
     ) ENGINE=InnoDB DEFAULT CHARSET=latin1
     ```